There's nothing like cancer, many survivors say, to remind you that nothing is guaranteed... good or bad

 In October, she flew to New York City for a much overdue trip to see Hamilton on Broadway.

-Garber celebrated Thanksgiving the family and will see extended family over the Christmas holiday as well.
+Garber celebrated Thanksgiving with her family and will see extended family over the Christmas holiday as well.

 She goes to the Breast Clinic every four weeks for bloodwork and gets scans every three months.
 Most of her bloodwork now is very close to normal.